C code unit testing on a shoestring

 That said, your coding policy may prohibit using goto, and maybe, even continue.
 In this case, you may want to instrument them to make the test case fail.

 Still, all of continue, goto, return can be instrumented using the same scheme as break.
 Note though that instrumenting the return has a little peculiarity: copying the break instrumentation one to one will have the apparent effect in an instrumented function of an execution path without a return.
 This will (or at least could) elicit the compiler diagnostic.
-To correct this, use an endless loop in the false path, like
+To correct this, we might want to use an endless loop in the always-false path, like

 A reasonable framework can be based on the notion of a test set – a collection of tests covering one unit.
 A test in the set consists of: